Get spirited away at one of Japan’s oldest hot springs

 After you’ve had your fill of the bath, wrap yourself up in a yukata and cool-down at the tatami salon with some Japanese tea and dango (a rice-cake sweet), or observe the street view from a private room that novelist Natsume Soseki used to relax in.

 In front of Dogo Onsen Honkan, is a cozy hot spring town where one can walk around in a yukata without standing out from the crowd.
-Souvenir shops and restaurants fill the nearby shopping arcade, and the Dogo-Biru-Kan serves local brewed beer you won't easily find in Tokyo, let alone your home country.
+Souvenir shops and restaurants fill the nearby shopping arcade, and the Dogo-Biru-Kan serves locally brewed beer you won’t easily find in Tokyo, let alone your home country.

 Another thing that you might want to note on, is that while the Dogo Onsen Honkan is by far the most popular bathhouse among tourists, locals tend to prefer to soak at the Tsubaki no yu nearby because it is cheaper and less crowded.
 If the Dogo Onsen Honkan is too full, how about rubbing soap and shoulders with the locals?

 Location: Dogomachi 1, Matsuyama, Ehime (Dogo Onsen Station)